 Professional development can help employees advance their careers.
 It’s also a great way to retain and engage employees.
 Here’s how to make it work for you.

 While on-the-job learning is always a winner, it’s also important to look for other ways you can hone critical skills.
 Here are some tips for finding those learning opportunities this year, and a couple of takeaways for companies looking to increase their employees’ engagement by encouraging continuous education (Pollak, 2017).

 Every year around this time, many people approach the new year with a sense of optimism and determination, vowing to make a number of life changes and self

 According to a study by the University of Scranton, 92 percent of all new year’s resolutions fail.
 How is it possible that so many good intentions can fall through the cracks?
 Psychology professor Peter Herman describes this as the “false hope syndrome.”
 Herman points out that most people fail because their resolutions aren’t realistic.
 They underestimate the difficulty of the task and the time required to accomplish it.
 There are a number of approaches one can take that may not guarantee success, but can certainly increase the odds (Feldmann, 2017).

-Is your New Year’s resolution to advance your career in 2017?
-Whether you’re eyeing a new company or a promotion, try these career tips.
+Is your New Year’s resolution to advance your career this year?
+Whether you’re eyeing a new company or a promotion, try these five career tips.

 Whether you’re aiming for a promotion or a new position altogether, you can cultivate habits to help you stand out as you push your career to the next level – or just shine as a star performer right where you are.
 Try these simple tweaks to up your game and make 2017 your most successful year yet (Pollak, 2017).